theo546/my-arch-setup/README.md

 ```
 *Note:* if you are using an HDD or if you do not wish to use TRIM for "security reasons", remove the `allow-discards` option.
 *Note2:* if you do not wish to use the hibernation feature, remove the `resume` option.
-*Note3:* add the `i915.fastboot=1` option if you are using an integrated GPU of an Intel CPU.
+*Note3:* add the `i915.fastboot=1` option if you are using the integrated GPU of an Intel CPU.
 *Note4:* add the `nvidia-drm.modeset=1` option if you wish to use Wayland with an NVIDIA graphics card.

 Set the ESP dir in the `sbupdate.conf` as `/efi`: